ML-KULeuven/the_apples_game/README.md

     }

-The field `orientation` is either 'move' (move on position forward), 'left' (turn left) 'right' (turn right) or 'fire' (fire at the other agent).
+The field `orientation` is either 'move' (move on position forward), 'left' (turn left) 'right' (turn right) or 'fire' (fire at one the other agents).

 ### Action in the game

-When an action is played, the message sent to both players is:
+When an action is played, each agent receives a message of the following format:

     {
         "type": "action",
         "player": 1,
         "nextplayer": 2,
-        "game": "123456"
+        "game": "123456",
         "players": [
           {
-            "location": [7,10],
+            "location": [7, 10],
             "orientation": "right",
             "score": 10
           },
           {
-            "location": [43,10],
+            "location": [33, 10],
             "orientation": "left",
             "score": 5
           }